Note: This post was originally published in May 2021 and has been updated for accuracy and comprehensiveness.

 As in many healthcare facilities, care is given from one department to the next.
 This could be from admissions, radiology, surgery, and more.
 As a patient moves from one area to the next, it's imperative all activities are documented from each department.

-Clinicians can become frustrated when they have no control or insight into the actions taken outside of their immediate department.
+Clinicians can become frustrated when they have no insight or control over the actions taken outside of their immediate department.

 Tip #7: Create a Culture of Accountability

 Hospital culture can impact patient care.
-Its values, mission, and practices must be consistent with all employees.
+A hospital’s values, mission, and practices must be understood and consistent with all employees.
 Data reflects there is an interrelationship between safety culture and patient safety improvement.

-Based on a study conducted by Lesley Curry and colleagues, it was concluded that hospital culture might be positively influenced.
-And that investing in strategies to foster cultures that support high performance may help hospitals in their efforts to improve clinical outcomes significantly.
+Based on a study conducted by Lesley Curry and colleagues, it was concluded that hospital culture might be positively influenced by creating a strong hospital culture.
+Curry also found investing in strategies that foster company cultures will support high performance and may help hospitals in their efforts to improve clinical outcomes.

 Further findings showed a direct correlation between hospital culture and the impact on clinical teams and departments' work. [source: Curry LA, Brault MA, Linnander EL, et al. Influencing organizational culture to improve hospital performance in the care of patients with acute myocardial infarction: a mixed-methods intervention study]